5.30.23 Jackson Park II, Chicago, IL

 This Mourning Warbler was so fast and in-and-out that I only got one pic of it!

-This Blackburnian Warbler likely only came down from the treetops for the termite breeding flights, and the Warbling Vireo too.
+This Blackburnian Warbler likely only came down from the treetops for the termite breeding flights.
+(Plus American Redstart)

 This White-eyed Vireo was a big surprise, as we didn't even notice it was different!